 Average homeowners insurance cost in Pennsylvania

-The average homeowners insurance policy in Pennsylvania costs just $801 per year.
-This is a great deal compared to the national average annual premium of $1,228.
+The average homeowners insurance policy in Pennsylvania costs just $809 per year for a $250,000 dwelling.
+This is significantly lower compared to the national average annual premium of $1,477.
 Low insurance premiums in the state are most likely caused partially by the low average home value.

-Even though Pennsylvania homeowners insurance is relatively inexpensive, we know how much premiums can vary for each individual.
+Even though Pennsylvania homeowners insurance is relatively inexpensive, premiums vary for each individual.
 To put our top Pennsylvania insurers to the test, we looked at quotes to see what it would cost to insure a $200,000 home.

 - Amica Mutual: $1,075

 - Chubb: Not available online